Rasmussen invariants of Whitehead doubles and other satellites: Geometric proofs of twisting behaviours

 \begin{proof}[Proof of \cref{prop:theta:winding0}] It suffices to show the following two claims: \begin{enumerate}[(i)] \item For all \(s,t\in\Z\), \(\vert\nu(P_t(K))-\nu(P_s(K))\vert\leq 1\). \item For all \(t\in\Z\), \(0\leq\nu(P_t(K))-\nu(P_{t+1}(K))\leq 1\). \end{enumerate} By \cref{lemma:slicetorusprop}(a), it suffices for (i) to show that there is a genus~1 cobordism between \(P_t(K)\) and \(P_s(K)\) for any \(s,t\in\Z\).
 This is easy to construct: Let \(L\) be the two-component link obtained as the oriented resolution of \(P_t(K)\) at some crossing in the twisting region.
 The link \(L\) may be viewed as the result of attaching a single band to \(P_t(K)\) near the resolved crossing and thus gives rise to a cobordism \(c_t\) from \(P_t(K)\) to \(L\).
 Clearly, \(L\) does not depend on the number of twists \(t\), so we similarly get a cobordism \(c_s\) from \(P_s(K)\) to \(L\).
 Composing \(c_t\) with the inverse of \(c_s\) gives the desired cobordism of genus~1 from \(P_t(K)\) to \(P_s(K)\).

-The identity (ii) follows from \cref{lemma:slicetorusprop}(b) and the fact that increasing the number of full twists by~1 is equivalent to changing a positive crossing in the twisting region to a negative one. \end{proof} \begin{proof}[Proof of \cref{prop:theta:winding2}] Let $s,t\in \Z$ with $s \leq t$.
+The inequalities in (ii) follow from \cref{lemma:slicetorusprop}(b) and the fact that increasing the number of full twists by~1 is equivalent to changing a positive crossing in the twisting region to a negative one. \end{proof} \begin{proof}[Proof of \cref{prop:theta:winding2}] Let $s,t\in \Z$ with $s \leq t$.
 Observe that $P_t(K)$ arises from $P_s(K)$ by inserting $2(t-s)$ positive crossings into two oriented strands with parallel orientation.
 So, by \cref{lemma:slicetorusprop}(c), we have

 From this, the proposition follows. \end{proof}

 Finally, let us prove the following statement, which implies the first half of \cref{thm:main2}. \begin{proposition} Suppose \(\nu\) is a slice-torus invariant for which the answer to \cref{que:generalize} is `yes'.
 Then $\theta_y$ induces a homomorphism from the smooth knot concordance group $\mathcal{C}$ to $\Z$. \end{proposition} \begin{proof} Let knots $K$, $J$ be given.
 Let $P$ be the pattern $W^+ + \muty(T_K)$, where $T_K$ is the double tangle of $K$, see \cref{def:double_tangle}, and \(\muty\) is the operation that rotates tangles around their vertical axis.
 Then we have the following equalities for all $t\in \Z$: